 What Does the VX-1 Look Like?

 Designed, machined, and assemble in the United States, these scopes come in any of several finishes.
-The video above gives you a good look at one of them.
-It really has the look of a premium scope, doesn’t it?

 Inside the one-inch tube is a standard Duplex reticle.
 You can also choose from Wide Duplex and LR Duplex reticles.
 All VX-1 scopes are setup as second focal plane instruments.

 To focus the scope, you loosen the locking ring and turn the bell until you get a clear image.
 You might need to make several turns because the threads are quite fine.
 Be sure to tighten the ring again when you’re done.

 You can read the small magnification numbers on the zoom ring.
 You can turn the zoom ring easily, but it has the appropriate amount of friction so you won’t accidentally change it in the field.

 Eye relief ranges from 3.7” to 4.2”, depending on the magnification.
 This makes the VX-1 scope suitable even for rifles with a hard kick to them.

 Color and aberration correction is quite good.
 You shouldn’t experience any problems along these lines, at least, not at the lower magnification levels.